auliakhalqillah/Numerical-Integration-Trapezoidal-Method/README.md

 # Trapezoidal-Integration-Method
-Trapezoidal integration method is one of the Newton-Cotes integration methods to solve integration problem numerically.
-The trapezoidal methos has been implemented in Fortran 95 program.
+A trapezoidal integration method is one of the Newton-Cotes integration methods to solve integration problem numerically.
+The trapezoidal method has been implemented in Fortran 95 program.
 So, make sure you have Fortran compiler in your computer already.
 # The Package
 There are two files in this package:
   1. trapezoidal.f95